; Wanneroo Regional Museum programs - Wanneroo Regional Museum - City of Wanneroo

 For further information and bookings:

-Wanneroo Museum booking inquiry form
+Wanneroo Museum booking request form

 You can also call on 9405 5920, but please note that as the team facilitate programs we are not always available.